 That first year was exciting, if exhausting.
 The partners worked every day and without employees.
 This allowed them to learn every aspect of the business, first hand.
 When the first employees were hired HCC initiated its policy of no commission salespeople.

 HCC shares it’s profits with its employees, monthly, through a store bonus system that recognizes that there are many components to success.
 HCC has been lucky in having great employees many of who treat the stores as if they were their own business.

-Based on the great support from the community surrounding the first store in Danville, HCC has continued to grow, adding sixteen new locations in California, Nevada and Texas.
+Based on the great support from the community surrounding the first store in Danville, HCC has continued to grow, adding 14 additional locations in California and Texas.
 In 1995 HCC began adding jewelry stores to its locations and they are now recognized as a great place to consign or buy fine jewelry, too.